 As a patient, I have been a horrified witness whilst drunks assaulted staff.

-Now, let’s hope the NHS gets tough, and if patients turn are drunk enough to cause problems, we follow other countries and charge them, This should be easy enough; they obviously carry a credit card to pay for the drinks they consume.
+Now, let’s hope the NHS gets tough; if patients turn up drunk enough to cause problems, follow other countries and charge them, They obviously carry a credit card to pay for the drinks they consume.

 One policewoman told me it costs a minimum of £400 to treat a drunk – imagine what that does to NHS budgets.
-Let’s hope that post-lockdown anyone over the limit is made to pay for treatment; they do this abroad, so why not here?
+Let’s hope that post-lockdown anyone over the limit is made to pay for treatment.

-All in all – I am relishing the ‘new’ relationship I have with many of my consultants.
-Overall it has made dealing with all my ‘co-morbidities’ less of a hassle since lockdown.
+I am relishing the ‘new’ relationship with many consultants.
+Overall it has made dealing with ‘co-morbidities’ less of a hassle since lockdown.